 - Set the tone at the top.
 When your most senior leaders are skilled at modeling inclusiveness, it sets the tone for the rest of the company.

 - Hire for competencies.
-When your job descriptions are focused on competencies, you avoid some of the common “shortcuts” that limit a talent pool – such as hiring on academic pedigree.
+When your job descriptions are focused on competencies, you avoid some of the common “shortcuts” that limit a talent pool.
+Hiring on academic pedigree is one such example.
 Be sure your job descriptions are written with diversity in mind, avoiding words like “rockstar” and “guru” in job titles and emphasizing your company’s commitment to inclusion.

 - Train early and often.
 Making a cultural shift of any kind is an uphill battle.
 You’re moving from a well-established way of doing things to something new.
 Though some have been discouraged by slow progress, research is showing that diversity training can work, especially as part of an ongoing program that focuses on skills development.
 Competency-based training helps managers develop an awareness of diversity and inclusiveness, an understanding of the benefits, and an ability to create inclusive teams that thrive in the new culture.